Omeprazole for Cats - Dosage, Uses and Side Effects

 The dose of omeprazole in cats is 0.25-0.5 mg/lb (0.5-1 mg/kg) of the cat's body weight.
 Omeprazole preparations come in:

 Omeprazole is sold under the brand names Prilosec and Losec, among others.
 It is not commonly sold as an injection of omeprazole for cats.
-Your veterinarian will determine the exact amount your cat should be administered, usually of the course of a number of days.
+Your veterinarian will determine the exact amount your cat should be administered, usually over the course of several days.
 Never self-medicate your cat without prior consultation with a professional.

 Contraindications of omeprazole for cats